scylladb/calculator/README.md

-# DynamoDB Workload Calculator
+# Workload Calculator

-This is a simple DynamoDB calculator with the purpose of estimating total operations/sec required for a given workload.
+This is a simple calculator with the purpose of estimating total operations/sec required for a given workload.
 The output of this then provide costs estimates for the workload.
+Currently this supports DynamoDB cost estimates with future plans to include databases such as ScyllaDB and others.

 This calculator can be seen live at: https://calculator.scylladb.com